advanced-computer-lab/Shawarma-Eaters/README.md

 ### How to run the web app:

-Clone the repo
+1-Clone the repo

-Run npm install
+2-Run npm install

-Create a MongoDB with name austrian
+3-Create a MongoDB cluster

-Create a .env file containing the following values:
+4-Create a .env file containing the following values:

   ATLAS_URI, the connection url to MongoDB